yasiryagi/helpdesk/roles/council-members/README.md

 - `Slash` - reject the proposed action, and slash the stake of the proposer
 - `Abstain` - abstain from voting

-More information on how council votes are processed can be read [here](../../proposals/README.md).
+More information on how council votes are processed can be read [here](/proposals/README.md).

-## Recurring Rewards
-**xxx**

----

-# Troubleshooting
-If you had any issues setting up this role, you may find your answer here!